Here's the uncomfortable truth: everyone manipulates sometimes.

 - âI wonât prove myself repeatedly.â

 - Be consistent.
-Itâs the only thing that works
+Itâs the only thing that builds trust over time.

 Type 7: Distraction and Reframing